Frequently Asked Questions

 How do I obtain my textbooks?

 If you are a public or non-public school student, the cost of textbooks is covered by your school.
+Check with your school prior to purchasing books in the college bookstore with your CCP book account.
 Homeschool students are responsible for purchasing their own textbooks.
-Check with your school prior to purchasing books in the college bookstore.

 Can I keep my college textbooks?